 Do not allow anyone else to take your medication.
 Morphine may harm or cause death to other people who take your medication, especially children.
 Keep morphine in a safe place so that no one else can take it accidentally or on purpose.
 Be especially careful to keep morphine out of the reach of children.
 Keep track of how many tablets, or capsules, or how much liquid is left so you will know if any medication is missing.Dispose of any unneeded morphine capsules, tablets, or liquid properly according to instructions.
 (See STORAGE and DISPOSAL.)

 Swallow the extended-release tablets or capsules whole.
 Do not split, chew, dissolve, or crush them.
-If you swallow broken, chewed, crushed, or dissolved tablets you may receive too much hydromorphone at once instead of receiving the medication slowly over time.
+If you swallow broken, chewed, crushed, or dissolved extended-release tablets or capsules, you may receive too much morphine at once instead of receiving the medication slowly over time.
 This may cause serious breathing problems or death.
-If you are unable to swallow the capsules whole, follow the instructions in the "HOW should this medication be used?" section below to dissolve the capsule contents in applesauce.
+If you are unable to swallow the capsules whole, follow the instructions in the ''HOW should this medication be used?'' section below to dissolve the capsule contents in applesauce.

 WHY is this medicine prescribed?

 Morphine is used to relieve moderate to severe pain.
 Morphine extended-release tablets and capsules are only used to relieve severe (around-the-clock) pain that cannot be controlled by the use of other pain medications.
 Morphine extended-release tablets and capsules should not be used to treat pain that can be controlled by medication that is taken as needed.
 Morphine is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the brain and nervous system respond to pain.